canjs/canjs/index.md

 ### element `this.element`

 [this.element](http://donejs.com/docs.html#!can.Controll.prototype.element) is the
-a NodeList of a single element, the element the control is created on.
+NodeList of a single element, the element the control is created on.

 {% highlight javascript %}
 var todosControl = new Todos( document.body.firstElementChild );